-How to Set up Sweden Payroll
+How to Set up a Payroll in Sweden

 Before you can hire employees or set up your Sweden payroll, you’ll have to establish a subsidiary.
 Companies need to register the company and business name, which can take two to four weeks.
 Then you must create a bank account in Sweden, deposit the company shares, and register with the Swedish tax office.

 Before you hire employees and add them to your payroll, it’s best practice to draft an employment contract that details any entitlement and termination terms.
 Employers must provide an employee two weeks of advance notice before giving notice of termination.
 Notice periods often depend on tenure or any agreements from trade unions that may cover employees.

 Payroll Processing Company in Sweden

 When you expand, you need a Sweden payroll option that fits your company’s goals.
 Let Globalization Partners help with our Sweden payroll outsourcing services.
 Contact us today to learn more.